 - A red streak leading away from the sore or with tender lymph nodes (lumps) in an area anywhere between the abscess and your chest area (for example, an abscess on your leg can cause swollen lymph nodes in your groin area)

 - Any facial abscess larger than 1 cm or a half-inch across

 Exams and Tests

-The doctor will take a medical history and ask for information about the following:
+The doctor will take a medical history and may ask you:

 - How long the abscess has been present

 - If you recall any injury to that area

 - If you have any allergies

 - If you have had a fever at home